sean-lab/microircd/README.md

 Minimal IRC daemon in Rust

 ## Description
 microircd is a minimal implementation of an IRC daemon written in Rust.
-It is designed to be lightweight and easy to use, perfect for small-scale deployments or for development purposes.

 ## How to run microircd in dev env
 Run the following command to run microircd in a development environment: